R4YLx/photo-api/README.md

 - All passwords must be salted and hashed.
 - All received data must be sanitized and validated.
 - All endpoints for photos and albums must require authentication.
-- HTTP Basic Authentication must be used.
+- HTTP Basic Authentication must be used or more advanced such as JWT.

 #### Time limit